pulzze/autoflow-documentation/docs/Documentation/Examples/Data-Normalization/Index.md

 ---
-sidebar_position: 10
+sidebar_position: 2
-title: Data Normalization
+title: Data Transformation ETL
 description: Learn how to normalize data using API AutoFlow
 ---